graphcore/poptorch/docs/user_guide/overview.rst

 poptorch.dynamic_slice
 ----------------------

-When the dispatcher is enabled (see :numref:`dispatcher-support`), standard slicing syntax cannot currently be used to create dynamic slices.
-In order to support dynamic slicing with the dispatcher, this function is provided.
+Standard PyTorch slicing syntax cannot currently be used to create dynamic slices.
+This function supports dynamic slicing on the IPU.

 For more information see: :py:func:`~poptorch.dynamic_slice`.